moraygrieve/ethereum-test/README.md

 Ethsys
 ------
-Test repo for building and running solidity smart contracts on Ethereum against a variety of networks e.g. ganache, ropsten and obscuro.
+Project repo for building and running solidity smart contracts on Ethereum against a variety of networks e.g. ganache, ropsten and obscuro.
 The repo uses the [Pysys](https://pysys-test.github.io/pysys-test/) test framework to manage all tests and their execution.
-All tests are fully system level using [web3.py](https://web3py.readthedocs.io/en/stable/) to interact with the networks which are managed outside the scope of the tests, as the application under test.
-Note the project is currently under continuous active development.
+All tests are fully system level using [web3.py](https://web3py.readthedocs.io/en/stable/) to interact with the networks which are managed outside the scope of the tests.
+Note the project is currently under continuous active development and further information on running the tests will be added to this readme over time.

 Structure